The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Subgroups of G=E6

 The group $M_{12}$ embeds in $\mbG$ for $p=2,5$.
 If $p=2$ then $H$ is strongly imprimitive by \cite[Theorem 1]{litterickmemoir}, so we assume that $p=5$.
 In this case, from \cite[Table 6.61]{litterickmemoir} we see that $H$ must act on $M(E_6)$ with composition factors $11,16$.
 There are two non-isomorphic, $\Aut(H)$-conjugate $11$-dimensional modules, both self-dual, and two dual $16$-dimensional modules, again $\Aut(H)$-conjugate.
 In order to comply with the unipotent action from \cite[Table 5]{lawther1995}, the module $M(E_6){\downarrow_H}$ cannot be semisimple, and the projective cover of $11_1$ is, for some choice of labelling,

 So there are four non-isomorphic and non-$\Aut(H)$-conjugate indecomposable modules of dimension $27$ with factors of dimension $11$ and $16$, yielding exactly four potential types of embeddings of $M_{12}$ inside $\mbG$.
+These subgroups were constructed in \cite{kleidmanwilson1990} but maximality was not proved there.
+We delay our maximality proofs until Section \ref{sec:proofmaximal}.

-\begin{prop} Let $p=5$, and let $H\cong M_{12}$ be a subgroup of $\mbG$, and suppose that $H$ acts as described above. \begin{enumerate} \item There are exactly four $\mbG$-conjugacy classes of subgroups $H$, one for each representation, and $N_\mbG(H)=H\cdot Z(\mbG)$ in all cases.
+\begin{prop} Let $p=5$, and let $H\cong M_{12}$ be a subgroup of $\mbG$, and suppose that $H$ acts as described above. \begin{enumerate} \item There are exactly four $\mbG$-conjugacy classes of subgroups $H$, one for each representation, and $N_\mbG(H)=H\times Z(\mbG)$ in all cases.
 They are swapped in pairs by the graph automorphism. \item Each class has a representative in $G=E_6(5)$ and there are $4\cdot\gcd(3,q-1)$ distinct $E_6(q)$-conjugacy classes.
 The group $H$ does not embed in ${}^2\!E_6(q)$ for any $q$.

-\item The subgroup $H$ is maximal in $\bar G$ if and only if $\bar G=E_6(5)$, and there are four classes in this group. \end{enumerate} \end{prop} \begin{pf} Since $M(E_6){\downarrow_H}$ is not stable under the outer automorphism of $H$, we have that $N_\mbG(H)=H\cdot Z(\mbG)$.
+\item The subgroup $H$ is maximal in $\bar G$ if and only if $\bar G=E_6(5)$, and there are four classes in this group. \end{enumerate} \end{prop} \begin{proof} Since $M(E_6){\downarrow_H}$ is not stable under the outer automorphism of $H$, we have that $N_\mbG(H)=H\cdot Z(\mbG)$.
 Since it is not self-dual either we obtain the second statement from (i).

 In \cite{kleidmanwilson1990} it is proved that there are exactly four classes of subgroups $M_{12}$ in $E_6(5)$, that are fused into two by the graph automorphism.
 We thus want to prove that every copy of $M_{12}$ lying in $E_6(5^n)$ is conjugate to one in $E_6(5)$, for all $n\geq 1$.

-Hence if we fix an isomorphism type of such a module, we wish to show that all such embeddings are $E_6(5^n)$-conjugate to one in $E_6(5)$.
+Hence if we fix an isomorphism type of $M(E_6){\downarrow_H}$, we wish to show that all such embeddings are $E_6(5^n)$-conjugate to one in $E_6(5)$.
 For definiteness, set it to be $16/11_1$.

 Let $L$ denote a copy of $M_{11}$ in $M_{12}$ such that $L$ stabilizes a line on $11_1$.
 (There are two classes $L_1$ and $L_2$ of $M_{11}$ inside $M_{12}$, and $L_i$ fixes a point on $11_i$ but not on $11_{3-i}$.
 Thus the other $M_{11}$ acts on $M(E_6)$ as $16/11$, as suggested in the previous section.)
 The restriction of $16/11_1$ to $L$ is